silverstripe/silverstripe-framework/docs/en/installation/upgrading.md

 *  Leave custom folders like *mysite* or *themes* in place.
 *  Identify system folders in your webroot (`cms`, `sapphire` and any additional modules).
 * Delete existing system folders (or move them outside of your webroot)
-* Extract and replace system folders from your download (//Deleting instead of "copying over" existing folders ensures that files removed from the new SilverStripe release are not persisting in your installation//)
+* Extract and replace system folders from your download (Deleting instead of "copying over" existing folders ensures that files removed from the new SilverStripe release are not persisting in your installation)

 *  Visit http://yoursite.com/dev/build/?flush=1 to rebuild the website Database
 *  Check if you need to adapt your code to changed APIs